bdantas/make-portable/README.md

 I've never had success with using older glibc on newer machine with newer machine's default gcc.
 It seems that gcc version is tightly coupled with glibc version.
 However, there is an extremely clever way around this: https://github.com/wheybags/glibc_version_header The limitation here is that a workaround for g++/libstdc++ is still in the works.
 And even when it is found, there is still the issue of missing ancillary shared libraries as I mentioned above.

 # So how does it work?
 An LD_LIBRARY_PATH hack works great when the portability issue is missing *ancillary* shared libraries.
 However, glibc cannot be overridden by LD_LIBRARY_PATH.
 Fortunately, if the linker (ld) is called directly using the `--library-path` flag, then ancillary shared libraries as well as glibc/libstdc++ can be overriden.
 This is the central idea of my script.
+Also, by bundling *all* ancillary shared libraries, it is virtually impossible that anything necessary will be missing.

 # What are the caveats?
 1. If the application is a single binary written in C/C++ that needs only glibc, libstdc++, and ancillary shared libraries, then the script takes care of everything automatically for you.
 If the application consists of multiple binaries and/or has data files, then manual intervention will be needed.